zpainter/iassist/content/conferences/iassist2026/faq.md

 ### What is included in the full registration fees?

-TBC, but access to all talks, drink reception, and most meals are included.
+TBC, but access to all talks, drink reception, and most meals for onsite participants are included.
 Accommodation and travel costs are not included.

 ### What meals are included with registration?